Tacubaya: History

 Archeological evidence shows continuous human habitation here since between 450 and 250 BCE by the Chichimecas.
 This prehistoric settlement eventually divided into a ceremonial center in the north and housing in the south, showing signs of influence from the Teotihuacan culture.
 The Mexica first arrived in 1276 but then left in 1279, when they moved on to Chapultepec.
 Its original Nahuatl name was Acozcomac, later renamed Atlalcuihaya.
 The name comes from Nahuatl and means “where water is gathered.”
 The second name was Hispanicized to Tacubaya when the Spanish built a monastery here called San José de Tacubaya in the early colonial period.

 The area was important to the Spaniards in the early colonial period.
 After the Conquest, the Spanish founded several churches, monasteries and large mansions in this area.
 Viceroys spent time here because of its natural beauty.
 As a result, the area quickly became divided between the rich and poor.
 Tacubaya consisted of wide, flat land and had free flowing rivers that supplied fresh water to Mexico City.
 Moving the capital of New Spain from Mexico City (now the historic center) to Tacubaya was considered early in the colonial period but it never happened.
 After the end of the Mexican War of Independence in the 19th century, Tacubaya remained a popular getaway for the wealthy.
 Over the 19th century, as communal property rights were dismantled in favor of private property, many of the well-to-do bought land here for second homes, making it a summer-home suburb of Mexico City.

 This was the scene of the Plan of Tacubaya which set off the Reform War.
-In 1861, Benito Juárez named it Tacubaya de los Mártires (of the Martyrs) in honor of those who lost their lives on 11 April 1859.
+In 1861, Benito Juárez named it Tacubaya de los Mártires (of the Martyrs) in honor of those who lost their lives on 11 April 1859 in the aftermath of the Battle of Tacubaya.